FaiChou/faichou.github.io/_posts/2019-03-05-Skip-Some-Commits-When-Doing-Merge.md

 [master]$ git cherry-pick 123475
 ```

-And then the tree like this:
+And then the tree is like this:

 ```
               474  475